 Consultations may be used to resolve problems regarding the implementation and administration of the Agreement.
 The parties understand and agree that such meetings shall not constitute or be used for the purpose of collective bargaining, discussing specific grievances, or modifying, adding to, or deleting any provision of this Agreement.
-However, grievances that are closed and are no longer subject to the provisions of Article 20 may be discussed.
+However, grievances that are closed and are no longer subject to the provisions of the Grievance Procedure and Arbitration Article 20 may be discussed.

-ARTICLE 3 [2015-2018] [2015-2016 version available in Appendix G] UFF PRIVILEGES
+ARTICLE 3 [2017-2018] UFF PRIVILEGES

 3.1 Use of Facilities and Services.
 Subject to the rules and policies of the University, the UFF shall have the right to use University facilities for meetings and to use all other services of the University on the same basis as they are generally available to University-related groups and organizations.
-For purposes of this Agreement, University-related Groups and Organizations are groups that are directly related to University operations or the University community and that may or may not receive budgetary support.
+For purposes of this Agreement, University-related groups and organizations are groups that are directly related to University operations or the University community and that may or may not receive budgetary support.
 Examples of such groups include student organizations, honor societies, fraternities, sororities, alumni associations, faculty committees, and direct support organizations.